fire1ce/3os.org/docs/infrastructure/openwrt/disable-ipv6.md

 uci commit
 ```

-and then disable RA and DHCPv6 so no IPv6 IPs are handed out:
+Disable RA and DHCPv6 so no IPv6 IPs are handed out:

 ```bash
 uci -q delete dhcp.lan.dhcpv6